cryptolarity/Fintech/Week_10_Activity.md

 #### Step Three:

 Put together a simple presentation with a few slides reviewing your use case discoveries.

-#### Step Four:
+Add some nice formatting and images to supplement your findings.

 Be sure to answer these questions in your presentation: